kath-ldn/covid_data/readme.md

 # Code in Place Final Project
+## Basic version using Matplotlib

 ## About

 This is my final project for the Stanford Code In Place course.
 I am exploring data science as this isn't something I've done as much of as I've mainly been working with JavaScript prior to this.

 I have chosen to analyse some COVID19 vaccine data from the UK.
 I may expand this to global/cases per day.
+Think about using github (large dataset)?
+User can input their country or random, or overlay some other data.

 ### Demo